The Gomers

-The Gomers are a Madison, Wisconsin-based comedy rock, experimental music, and progressive rock band.
+The Gomers are an American comedy rock, experimental music, and progressive rock band from Madison, Wisconsin.
 Former Madison mayors Dave Cieslewicz and Sue Baumann both proclaimed February 1 as "Gomer Day" in Madison.
 Their name was taken from Gomer Pyle.

 Career

 In April 2006, Maximum Ink noted the "longevity, durability, or diversity" of the band, and the mayoral Gomer Day Proclamation.

 Madison Magazine did a film feature in 2006 of karaoke in Madison, and documented the Gomers' 'Gomeroke' live karaoke show.

 The group got its start playing weekly at Madison's popular but ill-fated Club De Wash, formerly located in the Hotel Washington (Madison, Wisconsin), and currently plays eight times or more monthly with its live band karaoke show, 'Gomeroke', at the High Noon Saloon.

-Wisconsin Public Radio did an episode on the phenomena of "Rockstar Gomeroke" in 2009.
+Wisconsin Public Radio did an episode on the phenomenon of "Rockstar Gomeroke" in 2009.
 The band went on hiatus in 2016.

-The group also spawned the internationally notable Zombeatles.
+The group also spawned the parody band The Zombeatles.